module Cat.Displayed.Cartesian.Discrete where

 where open Discrete-fibration disc

-Morphisms in Discrete Fibrations🔗
+Morphisms in discrete fibrationsπŸ”—

-If E\mathcal{E} is a discrete fibration, then the only vertical morphisms are identities.
+If is a discrete fibration, then the only vertical morphisms are identities.
 This follows directly from lifts being contractible.

 discrete→vertical-id